Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, with the profit results, VHC is still completing 88% of the year's target after 9 months.

-Regarding asset structure, as of the end of the third quarter of 2023, VHC's total assets reached VND 12,366 billion, up 6.7% compared to the beginning of the year.
+Regarding asset structure, by the end of the third quarter of 2023, VHC's total assets reached VND 12,366 billion, up 6.7% compared to the beginning of the year.
 Liabilities accounted for VND 3,902 billion, unchanged from the beginning of the year.
 Most of which was short-term debt, accounting for more than 96% of the debt structure.

 The cash flow statement shows that VHC's net cash flow from operating activities at the end of the third quarter was negative VND231 billion.
 This shows that cash from operating activities is not enough to cover the amount of cash spent.
 Cash flow from investing activities also recorded a negative VND235 billion.